FieryFork/FieryFork.github.io/hammer.md

 puzzle solving elements of other varieties of creations in favor of the satisfying combat that arises from interesting, dynamic environments.
 #### The Basics
-Deathmatch maps need to be
+Deathmatch maps need to be very traversable.
+Here are x things you can do to make your map more easily traversable:
+- Add more than one door to each room.
+- Make it clear what parts of the map are traversable.
+- Gamers